StepanBryleev/post-wildfire-vegetation-regrowth-analysis/README.md

 2. Landsat 8 Surface Reflectance data

 # Project Workflow
 Project workflow is subject to update.
-To see a proposal section and preliminary results run the *vegetation_regrowth_analysis_blog.ipynb* notebook wth the *reflectance.py* module.
+To see a proposal section and preliminary results clone this repository and run the *vegetation_regrowth_analysis_blog.ipynb* notebook wth the *reflectance.py* module.

 **Attention!** For running the .ipynb file on your computer assign the correct file path to your working and data directories!